zmehic/seedstarter-fitcc24/README.md

 ## Conclusion
-This project aims make the lives of farmers and other peple which spend a lot of their time monitoring and controlling the environment for seedling production.
+This project's aim is to make the lives of farmers and other peple who spend a lot of their time monitoring and controlling the environment for seedling production much easier.